Embed This Data

 - FDI Inflow:

-Bahrain’s economic freedom score is 75.5, making its economy the 12th freest in the 2013 Index.
-Its overall score has increased by 0.3 point due to score improvements in freedom from corruption and monetary freedom.
-Bahrain is ranked 1st out of 15 countries in the Middle East/North Africa region, and its economic freedom score is well above the world average.
+Bahrain’s economic freedom score is 75.1, making its economy the 13th freest in the 2014 Index.
+Its overall score has decreased by 0.4 point due to slight deteriorations in labor freedom, trade freedom, and freedom from corruption.
+Bahrain continues to be the freest economy in the Middle East/North Africa region, and its economic freedom score is well above the world average.

-As a regional leader in economic freedom, Bahrain sets a critical example for other countries in the Middle East and North Africa.
-Its transition to greater openness, diversification, and modernization is based on strong foundations of economic freedom.
-Firmly institutionalizing the rule of law by enhancing judicial independence and transparency will be critical to stamping out lingering corruption and ensuring success in this ongoing evolution.
+Bahrain’s challenging transition to greater openness and diversification is based on foundations of economic freedom.
+Firmly institutionalizing the rule of law by enhancing judicial independence and transparency will be critical to stamping out lingering corruption and ensuring success in the country’s ongoing evolution.

-Bahrain gained its independence from Great Britain in 1971 and became a constitutional monarchy in 2002.
-In 2011, Shia activists demanded a new constitution and greater political power.
-After modest concessions and efforts at dialogue failed to stem the demonstrations, King Hamad declared an emergency and authorized a crackdown supported by security forces deployed by Gulf Cooperation Council allies.
+Bahrain gained its independence in 1971 and became a constitutional monarchy in 2002.
+In 2011, Shia opposition activists launched a protest campaign, demanding a new constitution and greater political power.
+After modest concessions and efforts at dialogue failed to stem the demonstrations, King Hamad declared an emergency and authorized a crackdown supported by Gulf Cooperation Council security forces.
 The government has sought to ease tensions through a national dialogue led by the crown prince.
-Efforts have been made to reduce dependence on declining oil reserves and encourage foreign investment by diversifying the economy.
-Home to many multinational firms that do business in the region, Bahrain has a modern communications and transportation infrastructure and a cosmopolitan outlook, as well as a free trade agreement with the U.S.
+Efforts have been made to reduce dependence on declining oil reserves through policies that encourage investment in non-energy sectors.
+Home to many multinational firms that do business in the region, Bahrain has a modern communications and transportation infrastructure, a cosmopolitan outlook, and a free trade agreement with the U.S.

-Bahrain has a low average tariff rate and relatively few non-tariff barriers.
-There are no restrictions on repatriation of profits or capital, no exchange controls, and no restrictions on converting or transferring funds, whether associated with an investment or not.
-Bahrain’s diverse and competitive financial institutions account for over 25 percent of GDP.
-Foreign and domestic investors have access to modern financial services.
+Bahrain has a 5.7 percent average tariff rate along with relatively few non-tariff barriers to trade.
+Several state-owned enterprises have yet to be privatized.
+As a regional financial hub, Bahrain’s diverse and competitive financial institutions account for over 25 percent of GDP.
+Foreign and domestic investors have access to modern financial services on market terms.